Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Methodology

 where $\bm p$ and $\bm d$ are the 3D point position and the 2D ray direction of a target viewpoint, $\bm c$ and $\sigma$ are the predicted color and density, which are used to render the target novel view via volume rendering (Sec.~\ref{sec:nerf_decoder}) as in the vanilla NeRF model.
 The key difference with vanilla NeRF is that additional information $\bm z$ is injected to provide the geometry prior, which is usually derived from images ($\mathcal{I}$ and $\mathcal{M}$).
 The functions $f_{\theta}$ and $g_{\phi}$ are typically parameterized with deep neural networks, where $\theta$ and $\phi$ denote the learnable parameters of the networks.

-Previous generalizable NeRF approaches~\cite{chibane2021stereo,johari2022geonerf,wang2021ibrnet,chen2021mvsnerf} in general vary in how the additional information $\bm z$ is encoded with different networks $f_{\theta}$.
-In this research, we propose to explicitly match 2D image features across different views and use the correspondence matching statistics as the geometry prior $\bm z$, for which we name our method as MatchNeRF. \cref{fig:archi} gives an overview of our proposed MatchNeRF framework.
-It consists of a Transformer encoder $f_{\theta}$ to extract cross-view aligned features, an explicit cosine similarity computation operation to obtain the correspondence matching information for the geometry prior $\bm z$, and a NeRF decoder $g_{\phi}$ with a ray Transformer to predict the color and density for volume rendering.
+Previous generalizable NeRF approaches~\cite{chibane2021stereo,johari2022geonerf,wang2021ibrnet,chen2021mvsnerf} differ primarily in how the geometry prior $\bm z$ is encoded with various networks $f_{\theta}$.
+In this work, we introduce \textbf{MatchNeRF}, a new framework that explicitly matches 2D image features across different views and uses the resulting correspondence statistics as a geometry prior $\bm z$.
+Fig.~\ref{fig:archi} gives an overview of our framework.
+It consists of a Transformer encoder $f_{\theta}$ to extract cross-view enhanced features, an explicit cosine similarity computation operation to obtain the correspondence matching information for the geometry prior $\bm z$, and a NeRF decoder $g_{\phi}$ with a ray Transformer to predict the color and density for volume rendering.